 - Malnutrition & Poor Diet

-In order to properly diagnose small intestine bacterial overgrowth, your doctor will perform several labs and tests, including a breath test and possible blood work, urinalysis, and stool culture.
+In order to properly diagnose Small Intestine Bacterial Overgrowth and problems in your gut microbiome, your doctor will perform several labs and tests, including a breath test and possible blood work, urinalysis, and stool culture.
 Once the diagnosis is made, the doctor creates a unique treatment plan for each patient.

 Think you have SIBO?
 Take our quiz to get more information.